 Remodeling the tissue as a mirror image of the load

 For a small burden, the body often responds with hyperadaptation - a compensation greater than the stimulating force.
 This principle of theoretical medicine , which is the essence of hardening, applies much more generally.
-For example, low doses of radiation elicit a stress response that has an adaptogenic effect ( Joiner1999ari ).
-In other words, an individual occasionally exposed to moderate radiation suffers from less mutations than in a non-radiation environment ( Jonezave effect ).
+For example, low doses of radiation elicit a stress response that has an adaptive effect ( Joiner1999ari ).
+In other words, an individual occasionally exposed to moderate radiation suffers from less mutations than in a completely non-radiation environment ( Jonezave effect ).
 Physical stress is similar: Although physical effort increases immediate wear, occasional exercise leads to better health (ie less total wear) than physical load is completely zero.
 Hyperadaptation is also a tan - darkening of the skin after exposure to UV radiation.

 Blood wound supply and convalescence